 Main Subheading

 The great white shark (Carcharodon carcharias) is renowned for its remarkable size, power, and predatory prowess.
-However, beyond these well-known attributes lies a more subtle yet equally significant aspect of its biology: its coloration.
+That said, beyond these well-known attributes lies a more subtle yet equally significant aspect of its biology: its coloration.
 The distinct two-toned color pattern observed in great white sharks is far from arbitrary.
 It's a sophisticated adaptation that serves a vital purpose in their marine environment.

 Comprehensive Overview